-Sprecher Brewing Company prides itself on being one of the first micro-breweries in the area.
-Since its humble beginning, Sprecher has grown to include numerous taprooms and restaurants, and a host of beer, cider, and sodas to choose from which are available in numerous bars and around the region in liquor stores.
+Sprecher Brewing Company prides itself on being one of the first microbreweries in the area.
+Since its humble beginning, Sprecher has grown to include numerous taprooms and restaurants and a host of beer, cider, and sodas to choose from, which are available in numerous bars and around the region in liquor stores.

-Sprecher brews an extensive list of beers and ciders and are somewhat unique in also offering both alcoholic and non-alcoholic sodas.
-In other words, it’s pretty impossible for someone to not find at least one Sprecher product that pleases their taste buds.
+Sprecher brews an extensive list of beers and ciders and is somewhat unique in also offering both alcoholic and non-alcoholic sodas.
+In other words, it’s pretty impossible for someone not to find at least one Sprecher product that pleases their taste buds.
 For the main brewery, head north of Milwaukee to Glendale, or if this isn’t possible, head down to Walkers Point to check out their new tasting room.

 About the Sprecher Brewery Tour: There are numerous tour options at Sprecher Brewing.
-From regular tours available throughout the week to private tours and private tastings, there are options available for anyone looking for a quick activity on the weekend to more well-planned out social or business events.
+From regular tours available throughout the week to private tours and private tastings, there are options available for anyone looking for a quick activity on the weekend to more well-planned social or business events.

-Regardless of which type of tour you go with, you can expect to see the brewing operations, learn about the history of Sprecher Brewing, and the opportunity to sample numerous Sprecher products—there are so many you will almost certainly want to purchase some to take home for later.
-Options like the beer tastings also come with cheese pairings, which can be a really unique experience even for experienced micro-brewery tourists.
+Regardless of which type of tour you go with, you can expect to see the brewing operations, learn about the history of Sprecher Brewing, and have the opportunity to sample numerous Sprecher products—there are so many you will almost certainly want to purchase some to take home for later.
+Options like beer tastings also come with cheese pairings, which can be a really unique experience even for experienced microbrewery tourists.